On the organ’s place today

 ¶ I want to see how others use the [ continuo organ ] to interpret music and build community.

 We often think of the organ as the least directly collaborative instrument, because many organs are so large and are not conveniently located for other musicians to be nearby.
-The large and especially the late- and post-Romantic instrument has also fostered the one-man-band image of a remote and perhaps superhuman player commanding an even more remote and inscrutable machine.
+The large and especially the late- and post-Romantic instrument has also fostered the one-man-band image of a remote and perhaps superhuman player commanding ( or serving? ) an even more remote and inscrutable machine.

-‘Develop a music program that conforms to the organ’, said Gerhard Brunzema in the same source quoted above.* Many would find this statement backwards and off-puttingly limiting, but I think it means, embrace the constraint of the given, and build upon and around it, and rejoice in the unique thing that develops in that particular circumstance.
+‘Develop a music program that conforms to the organ’, said Gerhard Brunzema in the same source quoted above.* Many would find this statement backwards and off-puttingly limiting, but I think it means, embrace the constraint of the given ( especially if it is of high quality ), and build upon and around it, and rejoice in the unique thing that develops in that particular circumstance as quality attracts and begets excellence.
 Panizza does not use the word ‘catalyst’, but I think this is something close to what he means.
+A really fine organ ( stewarded – along with the community which it serves – with creativity, intelligence, and care ) can be this very thing.

 ‘...liturgical space where people come together to build community within the art and performance going on around them’

 Now, the complete sentence reads, ‘And like [ a particular coffee house under discussion ], the ideal location [ for a small organ ] might be a multi-use performance, art, or liturgical space where people come together to build community within the art and performance going on around them.’
-And I have significant reservations about the concept of a ‘multi-use liturgical space’; I rather think such a concept is a contradiction in terms, unless the uses are all different forms of liturgy or paraliturgy.
+And I have significant reservations about the concept of a ‘multi-use liturgical space’, unless the uses are all different forms of liturgy or paraliturgy.

-But these reservations aside, I still wonder: Can we imagine and create ‘liturgical space where people come together to build community within the art...going on around them’ – whether we take ‘space’ to mean a literal, physical place, or a definable event, context, place of interaction, sphere of activity, etc.?
+But these reservations aside, I still want to ask: Can we imagine and create ‘liturgical space where people come together to build community within the art...going on around them’ – whether we take ‘space’ to mean a literal, physical place, or a definable event, context, place of interaction, sphere of activity, etc.?
 For the liturgy is an art, made up of many component arts.
-It should and does constitute a recognizable and definable ‘space’ in the metaphorical senses just listed ( I often speak of ‘liturgical space-time’, a phenomenon with its own way of being, whose boundaries, incidentally, the organ often helps to establish ).
-And the people who gather for liturgy should and do constitute a specific community.
-It is time to create or rediscover this liturgical space, sacred space, ceremonial space within our society as a normal part of human life interacting or overlaid with others, characterized, like the best physical liturgical spaces, by a definability but also an openness.
+It should and does constitute a recognizable and definable ‘space’ in the metaphorical senses just listed.
+And the people who gather for liturgy should and do constitute a specific community with specific aims.
+It is time to create or rediscover this liturgical space, sacred space, ceremonial space within our society as a normal part of human life interacting or overlaid with others, characterized, like the best physical liturgical spaces, by both definition and openness.
+The organ can be a part of this recovery, not least by virtue of the fact that it often helps establish liturgical space-time by its presence and location and its ceremonial sonic gestures.

 In the second quarter of the twenty-first century, with many seeming certainties of the twentieth well behind us, it behooves us to think deeply about the organ’s cultural location.
 The eclectic organ has moved into the modern concert hall, but it does not always find good use in that expensive, often fraught and perhaps even tenuous and, to many, forbidding space.
 The hyperorgan is a phenomenon perhaps more talked about than realized, so far confined to the fringe and perhaps or perhaps not actually related to the classical instrument.
-The replica organ, though it can be a very stimulating prompt to those who will take it on its own terms, is mostly found, in this country, within the rather inaccessible walls of the academy – an academy now under attack, to boot.
+The replica organ, though it can be a very stimulating prompt, is mostly found, in this country, within the rather inaccessible walls of the academy – an academy now under attack, to boot.
 Panizza, by contrast, wants to take the chamber organ into less monumental community art and performance spaces – though these too can be the province of a certain elite.

 * Brunzema goes on: